 “Can the Credits be used to make purchases on Earth?”
 Kristen asked in curiosity.

 “Yes, but like any other currency, you would need to go through a financial institution to convert them to the currency in whichever country you’re in.
 I’m sure you’ve heard that many of the world governments are considering going to Credits and completely doing away with printed or minted currency, but there are other nations who are steadfast against it.
 The off-world colonies, however, have been on this system for several years now.”

 Jon remained quiet, knowing all this was a mere formality for himself.
 There would be no escape clause on his contract and there would be no million-dollar prize reward for simply surviving five years on a potentially hostile world.
 He assumed the contract on the tablet with his name on it was merely a prop for the sake of the doctor, the nurse and his housemates.

-“Anyway, it's now time for you to decide,” Renwick announced.
+“Anyway, it’s now time for you to decide,” Renwick announced.
 “Look over the wording of the contract as closely as you wish, and then come put your thumbprint in the box that is appropriate to you.
-I can give you time to read through it thoroughly, but I will need your decisions no later than an hour from now.”
+I can give you time to read through it thoroughly, and I can answer any questions you might have, but I will need your decisions no later than an hour from now.”

 Kristen took the printout to the couch and sat down with it.
 Although this was only a sample without her name on it, she knew it mirrored the wording of the official electronic document.
 Jenni took her copy to another couch cushion to do the same, but Dante could not get up to the table quick enough, stumbling against an empty chair.
 Jon took a seat at the central table and settled in to see what kind of a contract had been drawn up specifically for him.
 Renwick moved back to the upper level and had a quiet conversation with Marcy in hushed tones as so not to disturb the others as they read.